Thorium/the-elmish-book/chapters/scaling/multi-page-routing.md

 ### Implementing `update`:

-Since we are using Discriminated Union Composition, we can start by handling incoming messages from child programs and propagate their results accordingly.
+Since we are using the Discriminated Union Composition, we can start by handling incoming messages from child programs and propagate their results accordingly.
 However, something interesting is going on when the parent `Home` program inspects the events coming from `Login`; once a user has logged in, `state.User` is updated using the value of that user and the application navigates back to the root using the command `Cmd.navigate("/")`:
 ```fsharp {highlight: [5, 6]}
 let update (msg: Msg) (state: State) =
     match msg, state.CurrentPage with